Temperatures have been climbing and that means many Aussies will be thinking of installing a pool in their backyard for summer.

 Even during construction, water can puddle in the base of the hole that’s excavated for your pool, and it’s important to remember that children can drown in as little as six centimetres of water.

-Similar to permanent pool fencing, temporary pool fencing must meet the regulations imposed by your state and your local council – it’s worth giving them a call if you have any queries or doubts about temporary fencing while your pool is being installed.
+Like permanent pool fencing, temporary pool fencing must meet the regulations imposed by your state and your local council – it’s worth giving them a call if you have any queries or doubts about temporary fencing while your pool is being installed.

 This can range from who must inspect your pool and its fence and the relevant certification that comes with it; building permits; and even whether older pool fences must be updated to meet the current Standard.